loopbackio/loopback.io/pages/en/lb4/Context.md

 In this case, we bind the 'world' string ContextValue to the 'hello' ContextKey.
 When we fetch the ContextValue via `getSync`, we give it the ContextKey and it returns the ContextValue that was initially bound (we can do other fancy things too -- ie. instantiate your classes, etc)

-The process of registering a ContextValue into the Context is known as [[Binding]].
-Sequence level bindings work the same way (shown 2 examples before).
+The process of registering a ContextValue into the Context is known as _binding_.
+Sequence-level bindings work the same way (shown 2 examples before).

 ## Dependency injection

-- many configs are adding to the Context during app instantiation/boot time by you/developer
+- Many configs are adding to the Context during app instantiation/boot time by you/developer.
-- when things are registered, the Context provides a way to use your deps during runtime
+- When things are registered, the Context provides a way to use your dependencies during runtime.

 How you access these things is via low level helpers like `app.getSync` or the `sequence` class that is provided to you as shown in the example in the previous section.